 Broward International University (BIU) reserves the right to cancel any course and/or academic program for which there is insufficient enrollment.
 If BIU exercises that right and cancel a course, BIU will notify the registered students via email and/or phone.
 BIU will be, in this case, responsible for issuing a full refund of the tuition and other fees charged for the cancelled course.

 Refund Policy

-If Broward International University (BIU) cancel an academic course, the University will issue a full refund of the tuition and other applicable fees charged for it.
+If Broward International University (BIU) cancel an academic course, the University will issue a full refund of the tuition and other applicable fees charged for it according to the following schedule: